alex65536/day20/README.md

 Create configuration and place it into `day20.toml`.

 ```
 # Number of matches allowed to run in parallel.
-Should not exceed number of CPU cores.
+Should not exceed the number of CPU cores.
 rooms = 4
-# Replace YOUR_DOMAIN with the domain where you want to run it.
+# Replace YOUR_DOMAIN with the domain where you run the server.
 url = "https://YOUR_DOMAIN/api/room"
 token-file = "token.txt"